 of the beginning of each semester.
 Courses dropped during the adjustment period are

-online.
-Between the fourth and tenth week (or the second and fifth week for half
+by the academic advisor.
+Between the fourth and tenth week (or the second and fifth

-semester courses) courses dropped from a student’s schedule will be reflected by a
+week for half semester courses) courses dropped from a student’s schedule will be

-WP or WF grade.
-After the tenth week (fifth week for half semester courses), a student
+reflected by a WP or WF grade.
+After the tenth week (fifth week for half semester

-(ii) family emergency; or (iii) documented unforeseen circumstances.
-Appeals to the
+(i) prolonged illness; (ii) family emergency; or (iii) documented unforeseen circumstances.

-Academic Standards Committee must be made before the end of classes.
-A student whose
+Appeals to the Academic Standards Committee must be made before the end of classes.

-appeal is granted will receive a grade of “W”.
+A student whose appeal is granted will receive a grade of “W.”

 In adding or dropping courses, students should: